-The CPS has made public commitments to improve outcomes for domestic abuse victim/survivors, such as the Domestic Abuse Best Practice Framework, adopted in 2019 and updated in accordance with the Domestic Abuse Act 2021.75 We await the publication of a joint plan with the police to improve the handling of domestic abuse cases, which we hope it will take account of the findings of this report.76 to achieve positive outcomes in domestic abuse cases, competing demands and high workloads lead to a lack of prioritisation.77 Responding to the report, the Domestic Abuse Commissioner expressed disappointment and called on the CPS to address the deficiencies identified as a matter of urgency.78
+The CPS has made public commitments to improve outcomes for domestic abuse victim/survivors, such as the Domestic Abuse Best Practice Framework, adopted in 2019 and updated in accordance with the Domestic Abuse Act 2021.
+We await the publication of a joint plan with the police to improve the handling of domestic abuse cases, which we hope it will take account of the findings of this report.

+HM Crown Prosecution Service Inspectorate (HMCPSI) noted in a recent inspection that despite clear passion and commitment from staff to achieve positive outcomes in domestic abuse cases, competing demands and high workloads lead to a lack of prioritisation.
+Responding to the report, the Domestic Abuse Commissioner expressed disappointment and called on the CPS to address the deficiencies identified as a matter of urgency.